soedomoto/EL5121-ITB2015/simple-socket-example/README.md

 ### Requirement
 This application is written in Javascript.
 You must install NodeJS to make this application run.
-To install NodeJS please follow this link [a link](https://nodejs.org/en/download/)
+To install NodeJS please follow this [link](https://nodejs.org/en/download/)

 ### Installation
 This application do not need to be installed on your system.
 To run this application, just type in your terminal or command prompt.